Home Profile Philosophy Artists Divisions Contact

 Biography

-Oscar-winning composer Tan Dun began writing for Ms. Lundy following her success in Peony Pavilion directed by Peter Sellars at London’s Barbican Center, with subsequent performances in Rome and Paris.
-She premiered his Orchestra Theater IV: The Gate with the NHK Symphony Orchestra.
-She has sung The Gate and Orchestra Theater III: Red Forecast with the Vienna Radio Symphony Orchestra, London’s BBC Symphony Orchestra as well as orchestras in Duisburg, Ghent, Luxembourg, Brussels, Lyon, Paris, Shanghai, in Sapporo at the Pacific Music Festival, and Lisbon, the St. Paul Chamber Orchestra,.
-Ms. Lundy created the role of Lan in Tan Dun’s new opera, Tea, in the fall of 2002 in Tokyo, under the direction of Pierre Audi.
-Other contemporary operas for which she has interpreted include Claire in the American premiere in Peter Bengtson’s The Maids, Caroline Gaines in Richard Danielpour’s Margaret Garner, and Pat Nixon in Nixon in China.
+Oscar-winning composer Tan Dun began writing for Ms. Lundy following her success in his Peony Pavilion, directed by Peter Sellars at London's Barbican Center with subsequent performances in Rome and Paris.
+With her skills in mind, Tan Dun scored the role of Juliet in his Orchestral Theater IV: The Gate, which she premiered with the NHK Symphony Orchestra (Tokyo).
+She has sung The Gate and Orchestral Theater III: Red Forecast with the Vienna Radio Symphony Orchestra, London's BBC Symphony Orchestra, St. Paul Chamber Orchestra, Munich Philharmonic, as well with orchestras in Lyon, Paris, Shanghai, Lisbon, Sapporo (Pacific Music Festival), and New York (Brooklyn Academy of Music).
+2002 saw the world premiere in Tokyo of Tan Dun's Tea for which Ms. Lundy created the role of Lan under the direction of Pierre Audi, a production which was later reprised in Amsterdam.
+She has sung Tea in Stockholm and in a concert version at Teatro Carlo Felice (Genova), Lawrence Renes conducting.
+Other contemporary opera roles she has interpreted include Claire in the American premiere of Peter Bengtson's The Maids, Caroline Gaines in Richard Danielpour's Margaret Garner, Pat Nixon in Nixon in China, Singer #1 in Conrad Sousa's Transformations, and Water in Tan Dun's Marco Polo.

 Home | Profile | Philosophy | Artists | Divisions | Contact